 Olympian weightlifter suffers horrific injury during European Championships

-A female weightlifter who represented France at the 2016 Summer Olympics suffered a horrific injury during the clean and jerk competition at the European Championships on Thursday.
+A female weightlifter who represented France at the 2016 Summer Olympics suffered a horrific injury during the competition at the European Championships on Thursday.

 Gaelle Nayo Ketchanke was competing in the 76-kilogram category at the games, which were being held in Batumi, Georgia.
-Nayo Ketchanke was attempting to lift the bar at 110 kilograms and had failed twice before going for her third attempt, according to Yahoo Australia.
+She was attempting a 110-kilogram snatch and had failed twice before going for her third attempt, according to Yahoo Australia.

 AUBURN UNIVERSITY SENIOR GYMNAST REACTS TO VIDEO OF LEG INJURY: 'MY PAIN IS NOT YOUR ENTERTAINMENT'

-On the third try, Nayo Ketchanke tried to get the bar up and over her head when it appears that her left arm gives out.
+On the third try, Nayo Ketchanke tried to get the bar up and over her head when it appeared her left arm gave out.

 WARNING GRAPHIC VIDEO